Tips for Stopping Elder Financial Abuse

 SouthEast Bank recognizes World Elder Abuse Awareness Day.
 Here are 14 tips for stopping elder financial abuse in its tracks.

 Every year, millions of seniors fall victim to financial fraud.
-Studies show elder financial abuse costs seniors approximately $2.9 billion each year.
+A study by Metlife found that elder financial abuse costs seniors approximately $2.9 billion each year.
 In recognition of World Elder Abuse Awareness Day on June 15, SouthEast Bank is urging older customers and their trusted caregivers to safeguard all personal information and stay alert to the common signs of financial abuse.

 Fraudsters often prey on seniors experiencing cognitive decline, limited mobility, and other disabilities that require them to rely more heavily on others for help.
 Appointing someone you know and trust to handle your financial matters aids tremendously in the fight against these crimes.